by Rachit Saxena

 Ensuring sustainable future growth for its economy and positive trade relations will require the Mexican government to address several challenges related to the structure of its domestic economy.

 by Tosin Adeniji, Sam Haveson, Rebecca Kim, Maximillian Kaye

 WeChat has also spurred international interest expanding into China.
 They have effectively provided a method of testing the Chinese market through allowing U.S. companies and the broader market to gain an understanding for and how to market to active Chinese consumers.
-The value in WeChat’s existence has unlocked the potential for international companies to allocate resources to this once foreign, and now integrated consumer.

 by Evodio Kaltenecker